travisnielsen/azuretagsync-js/README.md

 Information about every subscription audit performed by ```AuditSubscriptionTags``` is recorded in this table.

-### InvalidTagResources
+### ResourceTypes

 Azure does not currently have a unified API for resource tagging.
 There are cases where exceptions will be thrown when attempting to tag certain resource types.
 These exceptions are handled by the ```AddTags``` function and written to this table.

  <img src="images/invalid-tag-resources.png" width=75%>

- When invoked, ```AuditSubscriptionTags``` reads all items from this table and skips any resource that matches a given Type.
+ When invoked, ```AuditSubscriptionTags``` reads all items from this table and skips any resource that matches a given type that indicates a tag error has happened.
 That way, repeated API calls that are known to fail are not made.
 Developers can use the information to update the code to better handle these specific resources.
 Administrators can use this table to tag these resources either via a script or manually.

 ## Local Development / Debugging